+- Questions to Consider:

-- Who is eligible for office? - Are there specific skills and/or relevant experience desired or required to be eligible to hold an officer position?
+- Who is eligible for office?

+- Are there specific skills and/or relevant experience desired or required to be eligible to hold an officer position?

 Example: The President shall be the chief executive officer of the group and shall have general supervision and control of its activities and programs.